teamstudio/docs-tsds/docs/delta/element.md

 # Viewing Design Element Descriptions

-You can view descriptions of the various parts of the design using Delta's context- sensitive help.
+You can view descriptions of the various parts of the design using Delta's context-sensitive help.

 For example, if you are not sure what the $Flags item within a form means, right-click the item and choose **What's This** from the shortcut menu.
 <figure markdown="1">